 The Transport Integration Act 2010 provides objectives for the transport system.
 These are the primary criteria the City of Melbourne will use when considering the benefits and disbenefits of new transport technology.
-Significantly, to understand net community impact, providers and operators need to measure both positive and negative effects their technology has.
+In order to understand net community impact, providers and operators need to measure both positive and negative effects of their technology.